Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 🍽️ Restaurants: The Leaky Cauldron

-🛍️ Stores: Ollivanders, Weasleys’ Wizard Wheezes, Madam Malkin’s Robes for All Occasions, Wiseacre’s Wizarding Equipment, Quality Quidditch Supplies, Scribbulus, Magical Menagerie, Shutterbutton’s Photography Studio, Globus Mundi, Borgin and Burkes, Gringotts Money Exchange, The Hopping Pot, The Owl Post, Sugarplum’s Sweet Shop & Museum of Muggle Curiosities.
+🛍️ Stores: Ollivanders, Weasleys’ Wizard Wheezes, Madam Malkin’s Robes for All Occasions, Wiseacre’s Wizarding Equipment, Quality Quidditch Supplies, Scribbulus, Magical Menagerie, Shutterbutton’s Photography Studio, Globus Mundi, Borgin and Burkes, Gringotts Money Exchange, The Owl Post, Sugarplum’s Sweet Shop & Museum of Muggle Curiosities

 - London